 K–12 Classrooms Can Access a Wide Range of Adaptive Learning Tools

 Screencast on Chrome OS and practice sets in Google Classroom are Google’s newest offerings in adaptive learning.
-Here are some other useful tools:
+Other useful tools include:

 - Google’s AI Learning Platform offers applications and application programming interfaces that schools can use within an existing infrastructure.
 The platform builds learning activities based on teacher-specified competency skills.
 Data and analytics help educators understand students’ progress and engagement metrics so they can adapt instruction as needed.